France–Luxembourg relations

-France–Luxembourg relations are the bilateral relations between the French Republic and the Grand Duchy of Luxembourg.
-France and Luxembourg share a land border.
+France and the Luxembourg maintain bilateral relations, and share a land border.
 Both nations are members of the Council of Europe, European Union, NATO, OECD and the United Nations.

 History

 Early relations

 In the Middle Ages, Luxembourg was a state within the Holy Roman Empire, in which the House of Luxembourg played an important role.
 After their coronation as emperors, the House of Luxembourg began to neglect their ancestral lands, which were conquered by Philip the Good in 1443.
 In the late Middle Ages and early modern period, Luxembourg was mostly under the rule of the Burgundians and Habsburgs, with French influence being noticeable and French became the predominant administrative language in Luxembourg in the 17th century.
 From the 16th century onwards, the duchy was repeatedly caught up in the rivalry between France and the Habsburg Netherlands, which made its strategically important fortress of Luxembourg a contested object.
 French troops repeatedly occupied parts of Luxembourg: they invaded the country in 1635/36 during the Thirty Years' War.
 In 1659, Luxembourg lost a portion of its territory to the Kingdom of France in the First Partition of Luxembourg and in 1684, Louis XIV conquered the city of Luxembourg before it was returned to the Spanish Habsburgs in 1698.

 During the French Revolution, France finally annexed the whole of Luxembourg in 1795 and incorporated it into French territory as the Département Forêts (Forest Department).
 The introduction of conscription in Luxembourg triggered a peasant uprising (Klöppelkrieg) in 1798.
 It was not until Napoleon's fall in 1815 that Luxembourg regained its independence, now as a grand duchy in personal union with the United Kingdom of the Netherlands, but it remained a bone of contention between the major powers.
 Prussian troops were stationed in the fortress of Luxembourg to protect the country from a possible French attack.
 Luxembourg also joined the German Confederation.